Tet Offensive attack on Joint General Staff Compound: Battle

 At 07:00, approximately 200 VC from the 2nd Go Mon Battalion attacked Gate 2 of the JGS compound (10.8°N 106.6756°E) with B-40 rockets, killing the sentries and entering into the southeast corner of the JGS.
 The VC occupied several empty administrative buildings, instead of moving 500 meters northwest to attack the actual headquarters building.
-On learning of this latest attack, General Viên ordered the 8th Airborne Battalion which was fighting the VC at Tan Son Nhut Air Base to send two companies to the JGS to expel the VC.
-At 09:00, U.S. helicopters dropped the Airborne companies at General Viên’s headquarters and he deployed them to pin the VC in place until more reinforcements arrived.
+On learning of this latest attack, Viên ordered the 8th Airborne Battalion to send two companies to the JGS to expel the VC.
+At 09:00, U.S. helicopters dropped the Airborne companies at Viên’s headquarters and he deployed them to pin the VC in place until more reinforcements arrived.
 The 2nd Marine Battalion and the 6th Airborne Battalion were deployed several hours later and moved to engage the VC, forcing them to abandon their positions by nightfall and disperse into the city.

+Aftermath

 The PAVN claim to have killed "hundreds of enemy troops" in the attack before being forced to withdraw due to heavy casualties and low ammunition.

-Later on 31 January a US helicopter collected South Vietnamese President Nguyễn Văn Thiệu from his family home in Mỹ Tho and landed him at the JGS where together with Vice-President Nguyễn Cao Kỳ (whose home was located nearby) and General Viên they coordinated the South Vietnamese response to the Tet offensive over the following days.
+Later on 31 January a US helicopter collected South Vietnamese President Nguyễn Văn Thiệu from his family home in Mỹ Tho and landed him at the JGS where together with Vice-President Nguyễn Cao Kỳ (whose home was located nearby) and Viên they coordinated the South Vietnamese response to the Tet offensive over the following days.